 Find out the inside criteria

-When applying for a secured loan, it’s important to know what the lenders are looking for.
-Below you will find a list of the most common criteria.
+When it comes to securing a loan, it’s always helpful to know what the lenders are looking for.
+That’s why we’re letting you in on the most common criteria they consider.

-Here’s what lenders look for before granting a secured loan:
+Here’s what you can expect when applying for a secured loan:

 Let’s start at the beginning.